SPan-18/spatialGLM_stacking/README.md

 >The R package [**spStack 1.0.0**](https://CRAN.R-project.org/package=spStack) has been recently released on [CRAN](https://CRAN.R-project.org/package=spStack).
-See the website [spStack: Byaesian Geostatistics Using Predictive Stacking](https://span-18.github.io/spStack-dev/) for illustrative examples demonstrating how the package works.
-Currently, the package implements predictive stacking for Bayesian hierarchical spatial models for Gaussian, Poisson, binomial and binary data only.
-The next release of spStack is aimed at including more functions to implement different spatial-temporal models.
+See the website [spStack: Byaesian Geostatistics Using Predictive Stacking](https://span-18.github.io/spStack-dev/) for a brief tutorial consisting of illustrative examples demonstrating the main functions of the package.
+Currently, the package implements predictive stacking for Bayesian hierarchical spatial models for Gaussian, Poisson, binomial and binary data.
+The next minor release of spStack is aimed at including more functions to implement different spatial-temporal models.

 ***